 By distilling the complexities of ORAS, we created a roadmap for professionals to navigate its multifaceted construction and utility within the criminal justice system.

-Following analysing its components and scoring, we traversed its practical application and interpretation, uncovering the implications of ORAS scores in responsive decision-making.
+Following the analysis of its components and scoring, we traversed its practical application and interpretation, uncovering the implications of ORAS scores in responsive decision-making.

 The discussions of its strengths, limitations, and real-life application bear the system’s inherent strengths and potential areas for refinement.